rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

   , callback?: ((asyncResult: Office.AsyncResult<string>) => void) | undefined): void
 ```

-So there are really _overloads within overloads_ and the type checker gets confused.
+So there are really _overloads within overloads_ and the type checker probably gets confused.
-The type checker appears to have a problem with backtracking when analyzing branching overloads.
+The type checker appears to sometimes have a problem with backtracking when analyzing branching overloads.
 (I do not blame TS, I get a headache too.)
 Overloading is an issue with type inference in general (e.g. the reason why Haskell does not overload names).

-_If you are an API owner, my advice is to not overload._
+_If you are an API owner, my advice is to not overload.
+IntelliSense works better, type inference works better, developer head hurts less without overloads._

 One type that is notorious for needing annotations is the TypeScript's _tuple_.
 Typescript overloads array syntax `[]` to define tuples (you may prefer the term heterogeneous lists).
 This is an example of a tuple type: `[number, string]`.